lite-xl/lite-xl.github.io/docs/user-guide/managing-plugins.md

 User plugins should be installed into `USERDIR/plugins`.
 `USERDIR` is the directory where user configuration is stored.

-## Plugin managers
+## Plugin Managers

-Recently, we've standardized various aspects of the plugin repository to allow for plugins manager such as [lpm] and [Miq] to install and manage plugins.

-lpm is a plugin manager more akin to distro package managers such as `apt` and `dnf`.
+[lpm] is the de-facto plugin manager for Lite XL.
-It also provides a GUI for installing plugins.
+It is similar to `apt` and `dnf` which provides a command-line interface to manage plugins.
-Miq is a declarative plugin manager that allows user to declare plugins and install/update them all at once.
+[Miq] is an alternative declarative plugin manager that allow users to declare a list of plugins that should be loaded, and install / updates them all at once.
+Both plugin managers operate on [manifest files] which contains plugin metadata and install instructions.

-These two plugin managers use vastly different ways of plugin management, so please consult the main page for each plugin manager for exact instructions.
+These two plugin managers use vastly different ways of plugin management, so please consult the documentation for each plugin manager for exact instructions.

 ## Installing plugins

-To install a plugin, simply drag the related plugin file into `USERDIR/plugins`.

-??? warning "For plugins that comes in a folder, please consult documentation from the plugins."
-    Historically, Lite XL does not enforce a specific file structure for these types of plugins.
-    Old plugins may not have a `init.lua` file, which is used by Lua to find a plugin.
-    In this case, you need to follow their install instructions.

 === "lpm"